like & follow us:

 Nikolas also continues to be monitored by both medical experts and by his father and me.
 Days after his first marathon, we sent him for additional tests.
 The tests came back fine and Nikolas’s doctors maintain that Nikolas can continue to participate safely in marathons.

 It’s important to convey that Nikolas plans to complete and NOT compete in these marathons.
 There’s a big difference from our perspective.
-While Nikolas ran in many races prior to his first marathon and is even a champion race walker, his idea in regards to the marathons was not about running as fast as he could, but more the satisfaction of completing the marathons.
+While Nikolas ran in many races prior to his first marathon and is even a champion race walker, his idea in regards to the marathons was not about running as fast as he could, but more the satisfaction of completing the marathons to help others.
 So that is the way he trains: to be able to complete them at a safe, comfortable pace.

 One of the most important factors is that Nikolas absolutely loves to run.
 He is having so much fun and he is doing it in a healthy way!
 We have told him over and over, you can stop at anytime.
 If this isn’t fun anymore, he can stop, but so far, he continues to be excited to keep “running” ahead with his goal!